MartinHofpower/LinkToFabricHelper/README.md

 [![PyPI Latest Release](https://img.shields.io/pypi/v/linkToFabricHelper.svg)](https://pypi.org/project/LinkToFabricHelper/)

-Disclaimer: Since the package is in an early stage of development it is not recommended to use it in production-environments.

 This package is designed to help developers of solutions im Microsoft Fabric that use dataverse's functionality "Link to Microsoft Fabric" to handle the cdm-like structure of the data.

+#### Disclaimer:
+Since the package is in an early stage of development it is not recommended to use it in production-environments.
+Any reports on bugs or other issues are highly welcome.
+Feel free to open an issue or [contact me directly](mailto:martin.hofbauer@hofdatsol.at).

 ### Common Data Model